What are the Disadvantages of Lab-Grown Diamonds? Everything You Need to Know

 What You Will Learn

-Man Made Diamonds: A Quick Overview of How They’re Made
+Man-Made Diamonds: A Quick Overview of How They’re Made

 Put simply, natural or earth-mined diamonds are crafted over millions of years beneath the Earth’s crust from pure carbon combined with pressure and heat.
 Creating diamonds in a lab requires the same process, just fine-tuned to take place over a much smaller time frame in a much more controlled setting.

-Main Differences Between Mined Diamonds and Lab Diamonds
+Main Differences Between Mined and Lab Diamonds

 The primary differences between mined diamonds and lab diamonds include: